guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/index.rst

 * Confluent ksql-server
 * Confluent kafka-rest
 * Kafka SLA and end to end monitoring with the LinkedIn Kafka monitor
-* Kafka Consumers lag monitoring with Burrow
+* Kafka Consumers lag monitoring with Burrow (Kafka Connect connectors, Kafka Streams...)

 Fully multi-tenant compatible, the ITSI module can manage different environments or data-centers using tags at metrics low level.